DennisDean/BlockEdfLoadClass/README.md

    obj.WriteCheck,                                        Write results of check to file

 ## Test functions
-A limited set of [test functions](https://github.com/DennisDean/BlockEdfLoadClass/blob/master/testBlockEdfLoadClassDistribution.m) are provide to demonstrate the major functionality.
+A limited set of [test functions](https://github.com/DennisDean/BlockEdfLoadClass/blob/master/testBlockEdfLoadClassDistribution.m) are provided to demonstrate the major functionality.
 Test functions and supporting files can be found in the release section and include:

 1. Test load/plot functionality
-2. Evaluate Memory saving features
+2. Evaluate memory saving features
 3. Use static function to identify EDF files
 4. Control the number of components loaded (Signals Not Loaded)
-5. Get edf file names from folder
+5. Generate EDF file names from folder
 6. Dependent variables provide direct access to signal labels and sampling rate
 7. EDF Checker
 8. Check flag to invert swapped signals